Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

     limit: 10
 ```

-### Empty Inventory Slots
+### EMPTY INVENTORY SLOTS

-Checks if player has certain amount of empty slots in his inventory.
+Checks if a player has a certain amount of empty slots in their inventory.

 ```yml
 open-restrictions: